 Meanwhile, in that year, you’ve put $1,560 towards that second card but have only paid it down by about $500 – that’s not even a third!!

-So with the snowball method, you’ve put $3,600 towards your debt but at the end of one year, you will still owe over $3,500 (that will now take you another 14 months to pay off and cost you an additional $700 dollars).
+So with the snowball method, you’ve put $3,600 towards your debt but at the end of one year, you will still owe over $3,500.
+That balance will now take you another 14 months to pay off and cost you even more.

 Snowball method: Pay $300 for 26 months, $6,000 of debt = $7,800